Muniswamy366/DesignPatternsRepo/src/dp/microservices/Architecture.md

 * Gateway gets endpoints for the requested service (e.g., Service A)

 6. Load Balancing
+* The gateway receives a list of available instances for the target service
+* Using the "lb://" prefix in route definitions, the gateway activates client-side load balancing
-* Gateway selects a specific pod instance using load balancing algorithm
+* The gateway selects an instance based on load balancing algorithm (round-robin by default)
-* Typically round-robin, but can be weighted or other strategies
 * Selection is made from available healthy pods
+* This distributes traffic evenly across all available pods of the service

 7. Token Relay & Request Forwarding
+* Before forwarding the request, the gateway applies the TokenRelay filter
+* The filter extracts the OAuth2 access token from the current security context
 * Gateway adds the user's access token to outgoing request as Authorization header
 * Gateway forwards the request to selected pod instance
 * Original request path is modified according to routing rules

 8. Service Processing
 * Service pod receives the request with the token